bats-core/bats-detik/README.md

 Other aliases may appear later.

-**Attempts to verify the property of a set of resources of this type with this name pattern.**
+**Attempt to verify the property of a set of resources of this type with this name pattern.**

 ```bash
 try "at most <number> times every <number>s to get <resource-type> named '<regular-expression>' and verify that '<property-name>' is '<expected-value>'"